Surds revision

 Surds revision support for GCSE and IGCSE Maths students.

 Surds can look unfamiliar, but they follow clear rules.
 The main goal is to keep exact values instead of rounding too early.
+A related next step is my Algebra revision guide.

 Understand what a surd is

 A surd is an irrational root left in exact form, such as the square root of 2.
 Students need to know when an answer should stay exact.
+A related next step is my Avoid these GCSE Maths mistakes to improve your exam performance guide.

 Need Maths support?